 - Some mortgage lenders let you pick your own mortgage term

 - Instead of simply offering a standard 30- or 15-year fixed

 - This can be beneficial if you have a specific goal in mind

 - Or want to save even more money on your mortgage

-For the record, I did come across a similar product offered by Quicken Loans called the “YOURgage.”
+For the record, I did come across a similar product offered by Quicken Loans known as the “YOURgage.”

 It’s an unfortunate name to say the least, but apparently the same idea as the MyFi, though you can only choose a term between eight and 30 years.